 Are you looking for an African dog breed to stand out from the crowd?
 From tiny to giant, fluffy to hairless, here are 11 African dog breeds that are all gorgeous in their own way.

-When most people think of Africa, they think safari, wild animals, deserts, fantastic BBQ, and scorching heat.
-Africa’s native dog breeds rarely come into the list, but Africa has a handful of dog breed variety on offer.
-From 8 pounds to 200 pounds, each of these African dog breeds are different, but equally beautiful both inside and out.
+When most people think of Africa, they think of safari, wild animals, deserts, fantastic BBQ, and scorching heat.
+Africa’s native dog breeds rarely come into the list, but Africa has a handful of dog breed varieties on offer.
+From 8 pounds to 200 pounds, each of these African dog breeds are different but equally beautiful both inside and out.

 The Basenji is a small-sized dog, who is one of the three most famous African dog breeds.
 He measures 16 to 17 inches tall, and he weighs 22 to 24 pounds.
 They have a short and shimmery coat that takes black, tan, brindle or red coloring all mixed with white.
 He has large ears that always stand to attention, and eyebrow crinkles frame his almond-shaped eyes.

 The Basenji is known as Africa’s barkless dog.
 Instead, he communicates with his loved one through a sound that can only be described as yodeling.
 Many describe the Basenji as more feline than canine.
 He is meticulous, and grooms himself much like a cat does.
 He is described as independent, smart, and poised, and he loves to snuggle with the younger members of his family.

 Basenjis are very energetic dogs who is a rabbit hunter by trade and needs an active family.
 He descends from the Congo, which is why he is also known as the Congo Terrier.
 He is one of the oldest dog breeds on the planet, and he was given as a gift to Egyptian Pharaohs.
 According to Basenji lovers, once you’ve owned a Basenji, you’ll be dedicated to this breed for life.